-The LACoC has continued to implement an outreach system based on regional coordination of all outreach workers across different funding sources.
+The Los Angeles Continuum of Care (CoC) has continued to implement an outreach system based on regional coordination of all outreach workers across different funding sources.
 All outreach workers use the same standardized assessment and triage tool to understand the needs and available resources for the persons they are engaging.
-Additionally, outreach workers are working closely with the City of Los Angeles Mayor's "Inside Safe" effort.
+Additionally, outreach workers are working closely with the City of Los Angeles Mayor's Inside Safe effort.
 Inside Safe is focused on addressing high profile encampments and getting people indoors as soon as possible.